-- Size 15 US (10 mm) knitting needles
+- US 13 (9.0 mm) knitting needles

-- Yarn needle or crochet hook
+- Yarn or tapestry needle

 Watch Now: How to Rib Stitch

-- Use a crochet hook to pull one yarn bundle through the edge of the knitting and pull the ends through the loop.
+- Use the hook to pull the two ends through the folded loop.

 Create More Scarf Patterns